primate-run/primate/HACKING.md

 ## Development cycle

 To build the project, run `pnpm run build` in the root directory to build the packages.
-To test the packages and the example apps under `app`, run `pnpm run test`.
+To test the packages and the example apps under `apps`, run `pnpm run test`.

 You can also run the same command for individual packages in their respective